 Technical Credibility Check:

-- Have they worked on documented projects where AI measurably improved outcomes (reduced costs by X%, accelerated design time by Y days)?
+- Have they worked on documented projects where AI measurably improved outcomes?

 Audience Alignment Assessment:

-- Does their experience match your audience composition (60% practitioners vs. 40% executives, for example)?
+- Does their experience match your audience composition (practitioners vs. executives, design vs. construction)?

-- Can they discuss ROI with concrete figures (payback periods, cost savings percentages, productivity gains)?
+- Can they discuss ROI with realistic frameworks (payback periods, cost considerations, productivity expectations)?

 - Have they presented at peer events (AIA Conference, ENR FutureTech, Autodesk University, Bentley Year in Infrastructure)?